 Low Impact.
 This workout routine is also great if you are out of shape or nursing an injury because it’s low impact, but really challenging.

-The 20-Minute Hill Hike Treadmill Workout
+A 20-Minute Hike Treadmill Workout

 Most treadmills have an incline option, with models going up to 15 percent grade, or even more.
 But in case your treadmill does not go all the way up to 15 degrees, you could always use a 10 percent incline.
 If you are looking for challenge, then speed it up a bit and adjust your speed accordingly.